-Not everyone knows, in fact, that some finds from archaeological excavations in the Parma area, testify to how this was one of the territories in which the way of drinking wine has been evolved for the first time: pure and in glasses, thanks to the Celtic populations.
+In an area that has always been suited to wine-growing, finds from excavations testify that the way of drinking wine evolved here for the first time: pure and in glasses, thanks to the Celtic populations.

-The exhibition and sensorial path unfold in the Farnese family’s Fortress undergrounds and glaciers, on a journey that goes from archeology to peasant culture, from botany to historical and literary testimonies.
+The exhibition and sensorial itinerary winds through the Fortress undergrounds and the Farnese glaciers, on a journey that goes from archeology to peasant culture, from botany to historical and literary testimonies.